sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982072 - Door Kokba Hostel.md

   5: 0x0023 [0x3E] IF !(ExtData[1]->WorkLocal[10] bit 0*) GOTO 0x002D
   6: 0x002A [0x01] GOTO 0x0035
   7: 0x002D [0x2B] Ohsi Shomahl (ID: 16982454/0x010321B6) [9757*]:
-    → "Greetings!\u0007I am the wandering minstrel, Ohsi Shomahl!\u0007Today my services are available to all who stay at the Kokbah Hostel.\u007F1\u0000\u0007"
+    → "Greetings!
+I am the wandering minstrel, Ohsi Shomahl!
+Today my services are available to all who stay at the Kokbah Hostel."
   8: 0x0034 [0x23] WAIT_FOR_DIALOG_INTERACTION

 SUBROUTINE_0035:
   9: 0x0035 [0x2B] Ohsi Shomahl (ID: 16982454/0x010321B6) [9758*]:
-    → "Choose a song from my repertoire, and I shall endeavor to move you with my melody.\u007F1\u0000\u0007"
+    → "Choose a song from my repertoire, and I shall endeavor to move you with my melody."
  10: 0x003C [0x23] WAIT_FOR_DIALOG_INTERACTION
  11: 0x003D [0x3E] IF !(ExtData[1]->WorkLocal[10] bit 0*) GOTO 0x0047
  12: 0x0044 [0x01] GOTO 0x004F
  13: 0x0047 [0x2B] Ohsi Shomahl (ID: 16982454/0x010321B6) [9759*]:
-    → "First select an album, then request the song you wish to hear.\u0007No coin is required!
-The owner of the hostel has been most gracious in his payment.\u007F1\u0000\u0007"
+    → "First select an album, then request the song you wish to hear.
+No coin is required!
+The owner of the hostel has been most gracious in his payment."
  14: 0x004E [0x23] WAIT_FOR_DIALOG_INTERACTION

 SUBROUTINE_004F: